sjinno/wxt-react-tailwind-template/README.md

-# WXT + React
+# WXT + React + Tailwind CSS

-This template should help get you started developing with React in WXT.
+This template should help get you started developing with React and Tailwind CSS in WXT.